OlivierLD/ROB/GET_STARTED.md

 If no error message show up, you can proceed to the next step.

 ### Run it
 There are a lot of examples in this module.
-To facilitate the access to those example, there is a demo script, `demoLauncher.sh`, to be - like many others - started from a terminal.
+To facilitate the access to those examples, there is a demo script, `demoLauncher.sh`, to be - like many others - started from a terminal.
 This script offers the possibility to start a browser when appropriate.
 To use this feature, you obviously need to be in a Graphical Desktop Environment; you will then start a the `demoLauncher.sh` from a terminal open in the desktop.